 Internationally known for its research into the causes and modes of development of emphysema, chronic bronchitis and asthma, the UA Asthma & Airway Disease Reserch Center (formerly the Arizona Respiratory Center) brings together experts in immunology, pathology, radiology, internal medicine, pediatrics, pharmacology, computer science and many other disciplines to attack respiratory disease in children and adults.
 The first "Center of Excellence" designated at the UA College of Medicine, it began as the Arizona Respiratory Sciences Center in 1971.
 More recently, it was recognized by U.S. News & World Report as one of the top institutions for respiratory care among hospitals nationwide.

 Established in 1976, the UA Cancer Center mission is to prevent and cure cancer.
-The center’s vision is to be the preeminent leader in achieving freedom from cancer by extending and enhancing the lives of individuals regionally, nationally and throughout the world.
-We achieve this vision through creative collaborations, excellence in research, and research-driven, multi-disciplinary cancer prevention and patient care programs.
+Prior to this, cancer patient care was the function of the Division of Hematology & Oncology, which is now a shared division between the UA Department of Medicine and the center.
+The center’s vision is to be the preeminent leader in achieving freedom from cancer through creative collaborations, excellence in research, and research-driven, multi-disciplinary cancer prevention and patient care programs.
 The creation and dissemination of our knowledge is achieved through translational research, therapy and technology development, and novel programs in education and training.
 Our priority is to assure that all those at risk for and affected by cancer have access to the highest quality care.

 The UA Center for Biomedical Informatics & Biostatistics (CB2)—created in 2015—has a dual mission of promoting research and offering services and tools in the fields of bioinformatics and biostatistics.
 Over 20 staff biostatisticians, clinical informaticians and computational biologists work synergistically to conduct biostatistical studies, epidemiological analyses and research design as well as biomedical informatics analyses that comprise data from expression array analyses, high-throughput sequencing, proteomics, clinical warehouse, tissue specimen management systems, clinical trial management systems, and other biomedical data sources.
 The goal is to use advance data science methods and tools to discover better treatments, predict response to therapy or disease progression, and intervene positively in clinical care.
 Key areas of contribution include precision medicine, cancer research, health equity and diversity, and population science.